Shawnntaun/pyarel/Readme.txt

     4-Directional movement using arrow keys

     [c] Close Doors
-        press [c] and then a directional key
+        press [c] and then a directional key (bug; directional prompt will not show until after a direction is chosen)

     [i] Inventory
         press [i] to open your inventory